Kaltsoon/react-native-material/material/2-react-native-basics.md

 Set up a route for this `SignIn` component in the `Main` component.
 Also add a tab with text "Sign in" in to the app bar next to the "Repositories" tab.
 User should be able to navigate between the two views by pressing the tabs (hint: use the [Link](https://reacttraining.com/react-router/native/api/Link) component and its [component](https://reacttraining.com/react-router/native/api/Link/component-func) prop).

+## Exercise 10.6.

-As we are adding more tabs to our app bar, it its a good idea to allow horizontal scrolling once the tabs won't fit the screen.
+As we are adding more tabs to our app bar, it is a good idea to allow horizontal scrolling once the tabs won't fit the screen.
 The [ScrollView](https://reactnative.dev/docs/scrollview) component is just the right component for the job.

 Wrap the tabs in the `AppBar` component's tabs with a `ScrollView` component: